hobart-hackerspace/wiki-obsidian/Migration_sequence.md

 .DS_Store
 Thumbs.db
 ```
-(Note that I omitted this step and had to add it later.
-It's since been added into each of the branches, so there is a second commit to what should be the base of the repository.)
 ## `GitHub`
 1. Before you can work with the `GitHub` repository you have to have relevant access and authentication set up.
 	- A working `GitHub` account